Theyby: Legal recognition

 In the United States, various states have passed legislation allowing for gender-neutral identifiers on birth certificates, including:

 It is also possible to receive a "U" gender marker for babies in Canada.

 Criticism

-There has been criticism towards the concept of theybies, including from Christian organizations and by political commentator Steven Crowder.
+There has been criticism towards the concept of theybies, including from Christian organizations.
 Common criticisms include that it is a selfish choice on the part of the parent, equating a choice on gender to be a choice of anatomy, that it is harmful to keep the gender "secret" from other people, and the possibility of increased child bullying.

-Parents of theybies have also expressed consideration at the possibility of increased bullying rates:

 Although the principle and reports do not set an age limit before children can decide their gender, some critics consider an age limit before children can choose their gender a key component of theybies, and suggest that such an age limit is unethical.